 1. Multi-ride card or subscription for employees who take De Lijn buses and trams in Flanders

 A monthly subscription to De Lijn costs €49.
-By purchasing De Lijn m-cards in the Olympus app, you can save up to 27% in one month, provided that you do not have to travel to work two days a week.
+By purchasing De Lijn m-cards in the Olympus app, you can save up to 44% in one month, provided that you do not have to travel to work three days a week.
 Telecommuting thus offers an optimisation of mobility costs.

 It is important to note that it is not only working from home that can reduce the need to commute by public transport, but also working part-time, travelling by bike and satellite working.